sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/pipelines.md

 | name       |      |
 -------------|------
-description  | Unique string used to identify the handler.
-Handler names cannot contain special characters or spaces (validated with Go regex [`\A[\w\.\-]+\z`][18]).
-Each handler must have a unique name within its namespace. required     | true type         | String example      | {{< language-toggle >}}
+description  | Unique string used to identify the pipeline.
+Pipeline names cannot contain special characters or spaces (validated with Go regex [`\A[\w\.\-]+\z`][18]).
+Each pipeline must have a unique name within its namespace. required     | true type         | String example      | {{< language-toggle >}}
 {{< code yml >}}
-name:"handler-slack
+name: incident_alerts
 {{< /code >}}
 {{< code json >}}
 {
-  "name": "handler-slack"
+  "name": "incident_alerts"
 }
 {{< /code >}}
 {{< /language-toggle >}}

 | namespace  |      |
 -------------|------
-description  | Sensu [RBAC namespace][9] that the handler belongs to. required     | false type         | String default      | `default` example      | {{< language-toggle >}}
+description  | Sensu [RBAC namespace][9] that the pipeline belongs to. required     | false type         | String default      | `default` example      | {{< language-toggle >}}
 {{< code yml >}}
-namespace: production
+namespace: default
 {{< /code >}}
 {{< code json >}}
 {
-  "namespace": "production"
+  "namespace": "default"
 }
 {{< /code >}}
 {{< /language-toggle >}}

 | created_by |      |
 -------------|------
-description  | Username of the Sensu user who created the handler or last updated the handler.
-Sensu automatically populates the `created_by` field when the handler is created or updated. required     | false type         | String example      | {{< language-toggle >}}
+description  | Username of the Sensu user who created the pipeline or last updated the handler.
+Sensu automatically populates the `created_by` field when the pipeline is created or updated. required     | false type         | String example      | {{< language-toggle >}}